niklasramo/mezr/README.md

 ### `.offset( el, [ edge ] )`

-Returns the element's offsets which in practice means the vertical and horizontal distance between the element's northwest corner and the document's northwest corner.
-The *edge* argument controls which layer (content, padding, scroll, border, margin) of the element is considered as the edge of the element for the calculations.
-For example, if the edge was set to 'padding' the element's margins and borders would be added to the offsets.
+Returns the element's offset from the document, which in practice means the vertical and horizontal distance from the document's northwest corner to the element's northwest corner.
+You can optionally define which edge layer of the element is used for the calculations.

 **Parameters**

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.
-* **edge** &nbsp;&mdash;&nbsp; *boolean*
+* **edge** &nbsp;&mdash;&nbsp; *string*
   * Defines which edge (content, padding, scroll, border, margin) of the element is considered as its outer edge.
+Optional.
   * Default: `'border'`
   * Allowed values: `'content'`, `'padding'`, `'scroll'`, `'border'`, `'margin'`.
-  * This argument has no effect for `window` and `document`.
+  * This argument has no effect for `window` or `document`.
   * Note that 'padding' and 'scroll' values produce identical results.
 The 'scroll' value is only allowed here in order to make this method work in sync with [`.width()`](#width) and [`.height()`](#height) methods.

 **Returns** &nbsp;&mdash;>&nbsp; *object*